martinrasel/spike-chrm/README.md

-# spike-chrm
+# Simple Spike with Jetpack Compose, Hilt, Retrofit and Moshi

-Spike with Jetpack Compose, Hilt, Retrofit and Moshi
+The Spike is a minimal setup of the libraries.